Cleft sentence: Tagalog

-Cleft sentences are copula constructions in which the focused element serves as the predicate of the sentence.
+Cleft sentences in Tagalog are copula constructions in which the focused element serves as the predicate of the sentence.

 In the examples in (1) and (2), the foci are in bold.
 The remaining portions of the cleft sentences in (1) and (2) are noun phrases that contain headless relative clauses.
 (NB: Tagalog does not have an overt copula.)

 This construction is also used for WH-questions in Tagalog, when the WH-word used in the question is either sino "who" or ano "what", as illustrated in (3) and (4).